pyth-network/pyth-client-js/README.md

 [Pyth](https://pyth.network/) is building a way to deliver a decentralized, cross-chain market of verifiable data from high-quality nodes to any smart contract, anywhere.

-This library reads on-chain Pythnet (Pyth's app-specific SVM blockchain) data using [@solana/web3.js](https://www.npmjs.com/package/@solana/web3.js) and returns JavaScript-friendly objects.
+This library reads Pythnet (Pyth's app-specific SVM blockchain) data using [@solana/web3.js](https://www.npmjs.com/package/@solana/web3.js) and returns JavaScript-friendly objects.

 > ⚠️ **Important Warning**: For most use cases, it is recommended and more user-friendly to use Pyth's off-chain API ([Hermes](https://hermes.pyth.network/docs/)) via the [@pythnetwork/hermes-client](https://www.npmjs.com/package/@pythnetwork/hermes-client) package to get the most up-to-date Pyth prices.
 Using `@pythnetwork/client` requires a Pythnet RPC connection and exposes many low-level details.